markirch/sat-modulo-symmetries/docs/advanced.md

 0 1 1 2 2 3 0 3
 ```

-Two vertices form an edge, i.e., the first line represents the edges {0,1}, {1,2}, {0,2}.
-So, if we provide this file to the solver, only graphs without a triangle and a four-cycle are generated.
-Note that the graphs are not checked whether the are induced.
+Each consecutive pair of vertices form an edge, i.e., the first line represents the edges {0,1}, {1,2}, {0,2}.
+So, if we provide this file to the solver with `--forbidden-subgraphs`, only graphs without triangles and four-cycles will be generated.